-We have three very different SMEs involved in the forum; MTM Products Ltd, a manufacturing company, Rufus Leonard, a creative agency and Norman Broadband, an executive search agency.
-To see their case studies and here from their CEOs just click on the company names or to here directly from Ian Greenaway, MTM Products Ltd click on the video link here; MTM Video
+We have three very different SMEs involved in the forum; MTM Products Ltd, a manufacturing company, Rufus Leonard, a creative agency and Norman Broadbent, an executive search agency.
+To hear directly from Ian Greenaway, MTM Products Ltd, click on the video link here; MTM Video

 How agile is your organisation?